- Gemini Office

 Separate OPTICON TAC proposal process

-The OPTICON consortium operate a separate Time Allocation Committee, distinct from the AAT Time Allocation Committee, with an earlier submission deadline (28 February and 31 August).
+The OPTICON consortium operate a separate Time Allocation Committee, distinct from the AAT Time Allocation Committee, with an earlier submission deadline.

 OPTICON-eligible programs should be submitted to the OPTICON TAC and not to the AAT TAC.